 For the Spicy Sauce

-- Green onions – sliced, green tops only.
+- Garnish – We used sliced green onions, green tops only.

 Equipment Used for Spicy Chicken Meatballs